Countdown numbers game solver

 Customization

-There are constants for enabling or disabling sub-calculation merging (both types) and the heuristic scoring.
+There are constants for enabling or disabling sub-calculation merging (both types) and for the heuristic scoring.
 The user score heuristic can be tuned.
+Over-complex solutions may be shown or excluded.
 Quite a few solution display options can be changed if desired.

 Speed